deadlydog/Template.NewGitRepo/ReadMe.md

 # Template Git Repository

-This is just a simple template repository that I use to start my git repos from to avoid having to add some boilerplate things.
+A template repository that I start my git repos from with common boilerplate things already added.

 ## 💬 Description